 Although researchers did not find evidence that TMJ causes migraines, they interpreted their research to mean that the presence of TMJ may very well increase the frequency and severity of a patient’s migraines.
 Armed with this knowledge, it’s more important than ever that doctors treating migraine patients keep an eye out for symptoms of TMJ.

 Since TMJ is essentially a misalignment of the jaw, it results in tension created in the head and neck (and sometimes even the back).
 This muscle tension can lead to tension headaches, which can in turn trigger a migraine.
 This chain of events has led TMJ patients and migraine sufferers all over the world to learn from their own experiences what Brazilian researchers so recently confirmed: TMJ and migraines are painfully linked.

 The good news is that while migraines are poorly understood and can be difficult to treat and prevent, medical research has a much better handle on TMJ.
 In fact, your dentist can provide effective, non-surgical treatment for TMJ in the form of a bite splint.
 A bite splint is an orthotic appliance custom designed for your mouth.
-An experienced neuromuscular dentist like Dr. Paul Hahn or Dr. Adam Hahn can create a bite splint that can hold your jaw in the position of least tension, relieving muscle stress and taking the pressure off your fragile jaw joints.
+An experienced neuromuscular dentist like Dr. Adam Hahn can create a bite splint that can hold your jaw in the position of least tension, relieving muscle stress and taking the pressure off your fragile jaw joints.

 Struggling with migraine headaches in Columbia, SC?
 It’s likely that you are also suffering from symptoms of TMJ.
 Call (803) 781-9090 or contact us online to schedule an appointment and learn more.